Ibiza Gran Hotel

 Ibiza Gran Hotel is a luxury five-star hotel in Talamanca, Ibiza.
 Situated in Ibiza Town, it overlooks the harbour and is surrounded by gardens.
 The hotel has a five-star restaurant which serves Mediterranean and international cuisine and contains the Casino of Ibiza, a gambling venue.
 The hotel also has a spa and wellness center, with steam baths, jacuzzi, climatized pool, sauna, and Hammam and suites for private treatments.
 The hotel regularly hosts conferences and events and has 7 meeting rooms and exposition salons.
 The Belfast Telegraph notes the grandeur of the lobby, saying that "you could be forgiven for thinking you have stumbled into a modern art museum."

+From 2008 until 2013, the International Music Summit was held annually at the hotel.